 Although the NASDAQ rules do not require that listed companies have a nominating/governance committee, they do require that all director nominees be selected or recommended for the board of directors' selection either by a majority of independent directors or by a nominating committee composed solely of independent directors.
 As a result, our Governance Committee is comprised solely of independent directors.
-In 2011, the Governance Committee consisted of Messrs.
-Bousquet-Chavanne, Follo and Martinez, with Mr. Martinez serving as Chairman of the committee.
-Assuming the election of all nominees to the Board of Directors, it is contemplated that Mr. Follo will assume the position of Chairman of the committee.
+In 2012, the Governance Committee consisted of Messrs.
+Bousquet-Chavanne, Follo and Martinez, with Mr. Follo serving as Chairman of the committee.
 Each of the Governance Committee members is considered "independent" as defined in the NASDAQ rules.
-In 2011, the Governance Committee met four times.
+In 2012, the Governance Committee met three times and acted by written consent one time.